 There is no roadmap.
 No guidance.
 You look at the list and say, oh, now I need to save money on groceries, or I guess no more coffee for me.
 But why?
 What rules are you following?
 What actionable decisions are you making?

 Besides, tracking down your expenses is so tedious and time-consuming that only real money nerds enjoy doing that (which is great if you are a money nerd!).
 Chances are, you will get tired out and just quit.

 Definition of a Budget: knowing where your money needs to go and then putting the money there

 That means that you need to know where your money is supposed to be before making any decisions and certainly before making any corrections.

-Having a budget gives you clarity on what you need to do to make your money work for you.
+Having a budget clarifies what you need to do to make your money work for you.
 Knowing the upper limit of your spending and knowing the minimum amount you need to make can help you make choices and decisions about your money.
-The only way to make sure you are spending your money wisely is if you know how much you can spend.
+The only way to make sure you are spending your money wisely is to know how much you can spend.

-When we make decisions we need to know the facts. extraneous information just bogs us down and doesn’t help us streamline our decision making process.
+When we make decisions, we need to know the facts.
+Extraneous information bogs us down and doesn’t help us streamline our decision-making process.
 Know the basic facts before trying to figure out the rest.

 What basic facts do you need to know?